-How do I get a job on a cruise ship?
-What are the jobs on a cruise ship?
+Working on cruise ships: how do I get a job on a cruise ship?
 How much money do cruise ship employees make?
 Is it easy to get a job on a cruise ship?
 These are the most common questions of all of those who would like to experience life at sea and get a job on a cruise ship.
 In this article, I’ll give you some basic information on how to apply for cruise ship jobs.

 Before I applied for a cruise ship job, I already knew which position I was going to apply for, as I previously had experience in a similar branch of the tourism industry.
 At that time I had a land-based job at an incoming tour agency in my country but decided to switch for something more dynamic, better paid, and allowing me to gain experience and travel the world.
-I was lucky to get the job of Shore excursions staff (read about Shore excursions staff job in my article: Life Of Shore Excursions Staff Onboard a Cruise Ship – Job Description And Daily Duties) one month after I applied for that position.
+I was lucky to get the job of Shore excursions staff one month after I applied for that position.
 And, that’s where my journey began.

 There are several ways to apply for a cruise ship job.
 But, before you apply, I advise you to think twice and reconsider if life at sea is suitable for you or not.
 It may seem fun, and it is fun, but at the same time it’s hard work and many people give up soon after they’d started.